HongK08/Changwon-Groundwater-Quality-Analysis/README.md

 1. **No Interpolation**
    - All analyses are based on observed values only.
-   - Missing timestamps are removed rather than filled.
+   - Missing timestamps are dropped rather than filled.

 2. **Inner Join Merge**
    - Datasets from multiple wells are merged only on **common timestamps**.